STA acknowledges the help provided by the National Society for the Prevention of Cruelty to Children (NSPCC) in producing this policy.

 Abuse can and does occur outside the family setting.
 Although it is a sensitive and difficult issue, abuse has occurred within institutions and may occur within other settings, for example, in sport or other social activities.
 Recent inquiries indicate that abuse, which takes place within a public setting, is rarely a one-off event.
 It is crucial that those involved in swimming are aware of this possibility and that all allegations are taken seriously and appropriate action taken.

-Do not hesitate to gain advice from social services, or the NSPCC where there is any doubt.
+Do not hesitate to gain advice from the Local Area Designated Officer (LADO).
 This is because this may be just one of a series of other instances which together cause concern.
 It is acknowledged that feelings generated by the discovery that a member of staff or volunteer is, or may be abusing a child, will raise concerns among other staff or volunteers, including the difficulties inherent in reporting such matters.
 However, it is important that any concerns for the welfare of the child arising from abuse or harassment by a member of staff or volunteer should be reported immediately.

 Where there is a complaint of abuse against a member of staff, there may be three types of investigation: